nih-cfde/training-and-engagement/docs/Bioinformatics-Skills/Introduction_to_Amazon_Web_Services/introtoaws5_Screen.md

 A ping test is a method of checking if the computer is connected to a network.
 It is used to ensure that a host computer which your computer tries to access is operating.
 It is run for troubleshooting to know connectivity as well as response time.

-Please note that you now have three running screens:
+Now, we have three running "screens":

- Screen 1) The original ssh terminal you saw at login.
-You typed the echo command in it.
+- Screen 1) The original ssh terminal you saw at login.
+You typed the `echo` command in it.
- Screen 2) A screen that's running the `top` command.
+- Screen 2) A screen that's running the `top` command.
- Screen 3) A screen that's running the `ping google.com` command.
+- Screen 3) A screen that's running the `ping google.com` command.

+!!! tip

+    Think of the first screen command entered into your original terminal like opening a new browser window (i.e., our screen 2).

+    - After starting a screen, you can open multiple tabs within the same window using ++ctrl+a+c++ (i.e., our screen 3).

+    - You can toggle between the multiple tabs using ++ctrl+a+p++.
+You can have commands running in each tab.

+    - Detaching the screen allows you to go back to the original window/panel.

+    - If you start another screen from the original terminal window, it would be like opening another browser window, instead of adding a tab to an existing window.

-### Switching between screens
+### Switching between tabs

- To switch between the two new screens, i.e. screen 2 and screen 3, type ++ctrl+a+p++.
+ To switch between the two new tabs, i.e., our screen 2 and screen 3, type ++ctrl+a+p++.
 You cannot toggle to the original terminal screen (i.e. screen 1) with this shortcut.

 ### Detaching screens